Search Results

 Scroll down to Customizing Availability Toggles to learn how to adjust these for your library's needs.

-Enabling Availability Toggles
+Enabling the "Search Within" Toggles

-The availability toggles are typically enabled for you by default in your facet settings.
+The "Search Within" toggles are typically enabled for you by default in your facet settings.
 If creating a new facet setting from scratch, you'll need to add the corresponding facet to your facet settings in order to see the availability toggles.
 This can be configured in Aspen Administration > Catalog/Grouped Works > Grouped Work Facets.

-Customizing Availability Toggles
+Customizing 'Search Within' Toggles

 Once the toggles are turned on, you can customize them.